The Original Screenplay Was an E-Mail to my Love,

 I prossimi due disegni sono molto astratti.
 L’uno mi ricorda una versione bidimensionale del prisma che riflette tutti i colori della luce.
 L’altro mi pare proprio l’epicentro del sole.

-on the wall of my room, there is a cycle of drawings made by my nephews.
-A martian showing a blackboard to another martian.
-On his blackboard, there’s written: 2 + 2 – 4 = (unreadable).
-The other martian responds him, while saying: “Alles klar” (Everything all right), and shows him some stains on a green and oval ground.
-While above them, there can be seen an airplane that sets its controls for the sun.
+on the wall of my room is a cycle of drawings made by my nephews.
+A martian shows a blackboard to another martian.
+On his blackboard is written: 2 + 2 – 4 = (unreadable).
+The other martian replies to him saying: “Alles klar” (Everything all right), and shows him some stains on a green and oval ground.
+While above them can be seen an airplane setting its controls for the sun.

-On the next drawing you can see a beautiful big flower – very big, so watered well – a lot of water, the sun rising behind the flower.
+On the next drawing you see a beautiful big flower – very big because watered well – a lot of water, the sun rising behind the flower.
 Then a little pirate-ship in a tempest.
 A grey cloud and a black gull pushing themselves before the sun.
 But the ship goes on to set its controls for the sun.

-The next two drawings are very abstract ones.
+The next two drawings are very abstract.
 One reminds me of a two-dimensional version of the prisma reflecting all colours of the light.
 The other really seems to be the sun’s epicentre.

-Below this little cycle, you can find two additional papers: A bomb directed to a yellow rocket which is departing for an also yellow flower, modelled with paper and fixed beside the drawing with the very big flower.
+Below this little cycle you find two additional papers: A bomb directed to a yellow rocket departing for an also yellow flower, modelled with paper and fixed beside the drawing with the very big flower.
 Inside the paper-flower, there’s another flower, orange coloured.